Battles of Zhawar: The second battle

 This fiasco prompted the Soviets to take over the operation, whose command was given to General Valentin Varennikov.
 The DRA force was strengthened with Soviet units, and the aerial bombardment of Mujahideen positions was intensified and pursued round the clock.

 Eventually, on April 17, the offensive was renewed.
 After several unsuccessful attempts, the DRA/Soviet force managed to capture the strategic Dawri Gar mountain.
 At a crucial moment, a Hezbi Islami unit drew back from their positions without fighting.
 At the same time, Jalaluddin Haqqani was injured in an airstrike, causing rumours of his death to spread rapidly among the Mujahideen, and their forces abandoned the defense of Zhawar, that was overrun by government forces.

 The Soviet engineers tasked with destroying the base had very little time to do so, as the Afghan troops were intent on withdrawing as soon as possible, fearing a Mujahideen counter-attack.
 In the end they tried to do as much damage as they could by detonating explosives inside the caves, and laying seismic mines before withdrawing hurriedly.

 Aftermath and losses

 The Soviet and DRA losses remain uncertain, but were presumably heavy.
 The Mujahideen claimed to have destroyed 24 helicopters and 2 jets, and captured 530 prisoners, for a loss of 281 killed and 363 injured.
-Of the 500 Afghan prisoners, 78 officers were tried and executed by Haqqani and Khalis, including the commander of the 38th commando brigade, Colonel Qalandar Shah.
+Of the 500 Afghan prisoners, 78 officers were tried and executed by Haqqani and Khalis, including the commander of the 37th Commando Brigade, Colonel Qalandar Shah.

 The Afghan government celebrated their victory, and though the success had proved costly, it served to alleviate the pressure on Khost, that was then under siege.
 However, Zhawar was quickly retaken by the Mujahideen, who repaired the damage, and strengthened their defenses.
+A parade of military units that participated in the operation was held in Kabul, and on August 19, 1986, during the celebration of Army Day, Defense Minister Lieutenant General Nazar Mohammed called the 37th Brigade, the 7th and 8th Infantry Divisions, as well as the 61st Separate Infantry Regiment, the pride of the Afghan Armed Forces.
+The Revolutionary Council of the DRA awarded the honorary name of "hero" to the 37th Commando Battalion, the 322nd Fighter Aviation Regiment and the 2nd Border Brigade.
+At the same time, the title of Hero of the DRA was introduced.
+It is noteworthy that of the first four Afghan heroes, two were commandos: Faiz Mohammed (posthumously) and Lieutenant Juma Khan from the 37th “Hero” Commando Battalion.